 Events And Student Life

 The Criminology, Sociology and Anthropology Department offers more to its students than simply an academic major.
 It encompasses many activities, building a strong community of students within the major.
+Our students are an active, engaged part of the campus community.

 Senior Criminology major Ellie Rohrback presented a screening and discussion panel on April 6, 2022 of "Women in Blue," an intimate look at the Minneapolis Police Department in the years leading up to the murder of George Floyd in 2020.